Get started

 active and idle connection statuses will also include tx/rx values indicating the number of bytes sent (tx) and received (rx) from this device.

-You can filter this list down to only active connections by running tailscale status --active.
+You can filter this list to only active connections by running tailscale status --active.

-Running tailscale status with the --json flag will return a machine-readable JSON response.
+Running tailscale status with the --json flag returns a machine-readable JSON response.

 tailscale status --json

 Combine this with jq to automate data collection about your network.
-For example, the following command will count and sort which relay servers your Tailscale peers are connected to.
+For example, the following command counts and sorts the relay servers your Tailscale peers are connected to.

 tailscale status --json | jq -r '.Peer[].Relay | select(.!="")' | sort | uniq -c | sort -nr